Taxonomy Boot Camp 2019 Agenda

 • This session provides an introductory understanding for those relatively new to taxonomy design and implementation, providing a strong foundation of terms, concepts, and approaches in order to ensure maximum value from the remainder of the conference.
 The session defines taxonomies and discusses the value they offer through a series of examples and case studies.
 Wahl and Cakici also cover common approaches and methodologies for taxonomy design, implementation, and maintenance, including a review of the role of technologies within the space.

-Zach Wahl, CEO, Enterprise Knowledge LLC
+Zach Wahl, CEO, Enterprise Knowledge

-• Tatiana Baquero Cakici, Senior KM Consultant, Enterprise Knowledge LLC
+• Tatiana Baquero Cakici, Senior KM Consultant, Enterprise Knowledge, LLC

 • Taxonomy Case Studies